Jannabi (band): Before 2012-2013: Formation and early years

 Choi Jung-hoon first met Jang Kyung-joon in Bundang Elementary School and played with him in a school band called "After School Activity" in Seohyun Middle School.
 Kim Do-hyung was in a different band called "Genesis."
 They were in neighborhood rival bands.
-Kim was initially aware of Choi for his exceptional singing abilities, while Choi was initially aware of Kim's work on self-composed songs using MIDI through Mule, a community website for musicians.
+Kim first became aware of Choi because of his exceptional singing abilities, while Choi discovered Kim's self-composed music through Mule, an online community for musicians.
 Choi and Kim officially met at a Korean language academy in Bundang and hit it off, deciding to form a band together in high school.
 Since 2008, the three of them would regularly perform at Bundang Central Park.

 Following high school graduation, Choi and Jang entered in universities while Kim did not, and they were also looking for contracts with entertainment companies to pursue music.
 In 2011, Kim and Jang debuted as part of the Yanghwajin Band (양화진) at CAN Entertainment and disbanded the following year.
 Choi was close to signing a contract but faced opposition from his family.
 He continued to audition alone and eventually became a trainee at FNC Entertainment to debut as part of N.Flying.
 He decided to leave after realizing creative differences with the agency and group, and he wanted to freely make music with his friends.

 In 2012, Kim introduced his friend, Yoo Young-hyun, to Choi to join the group, forming Jannabi.
 Alongside their formation, Peponi Music, an independent record label led by Choi's brother, Choi Jung-joon, was established.
 They honed their skills through over 70 club live performances and 100 busking trips on the streets of Hongdae and Insa-dong.

 In 2013, Jannabi auditioned for Superstar K5 to raise their profile, with Kim and Yoo being eliminated and Choi joining the new group Plan B (플랜비), advancing to the Top 7.
 Choi later returned to Jannabi with Superstar K5 mentor Shinsadong Tiger, who helped them to set their direction and managed the group for their first digital single.
 S. Tiger did not intervene in the song modification, which won Jannabi's gratitude and praise.